-Seventeen year olds are allowed to register to vote if they will turn 18 by the November election.
-They are allowed to vote in primary for the upcoming election.
-CVRS will list 17 year olds at the end of the official voter list with the designation of their party affiliation, date of their eighteenth birthday and "Not Yet 18".
-They are not allowed to vote at local referenda, town committee primaries or to participate in caucuses.
+Seventeen-year olds are allowed to register to vote if they will turn 18 by the November election.
+If registered with a party, they are allowed to vote in their party's primary for the upcoming election.
+CVRS will list 17-year olds at the end of the official voter list with the designation of their party affiliation, date of their eighteenth birthday and "Not Yet 18".
+They are not allowed to vote at local referenda, town committee primaries or to participate in caucuses. (§9-12(b))